 Refurbishment contractors: Contracting with purpose

-Master carpenters, specialty decorators, builders and fitters are contracted bespoke for each pub refurbishment to provide unrivalled local experience, working together as a team.
+Master carpenters, specialty decorators, builders, plumbers and fitters are contracted bespoke for each pub refurbishment to provide unrivalled local experience, working together as a team.
 We work with a range of contractors skilled at pub refurbishment to ensure the work is completed on time, on budget, to our exact design specification.
 Our contractors are not only skilled with decades of local knowledge; they are also fully insured; risk assessed and work well together as a team to deliver the refurbishment programme.

 Most suppliers and contractors are willing, within reasonable parameters, to expand the services and products they offer.
 By building up good relationships with your project team you can give them time to consider and research solutions outside their regular work practices.
 Good relationships with suppliers and contractors are crucial when dealing with unforeseen challenges and most problems can be resolved if everyone works together.